MarBifrost/sqlitedb/README.md

 -As least 5 authors who have written more than three books

 ## Known Issues
--Query for authors without books might not return the expected results
+- Query for authors without books might not return the expected results